News

 weekend

-Join us at Log Cabin Camp for this Weekend Camp (2 nights).
+Join us at Lake Dewar Discovery Camp for this Weekend Camp (2 nights).

-This camp is for adults aged 18yrs+ living with disability.
-This camp will depart from our Ballarat location.
+This camp is for Adults (18yrs+) living with disability.
+Please note this camp will depart from our Melbourne departure point in Thornbury.

-Some of the activities you might participate in on this camp are - campfire, basketball, hut building and more.
+Some of the activities you might participate in are canoeing, archery, low ropes and more!

-New to People Outdoors?
-Please complete the referral form so we can begin the intake process (note, completion of the intake process is required prior to attending any camp)
+New to People Outdoors camps?
+Please complete the referral form so we can begin the intake process (note: completion of the intake process is required prior to attending any camp).

 ENQUIRE (New Camper) ENQUIRE (Returning Camper)